lequytra/SSD/README.md

 Darshan Mehta (University of Washington) for helpful discussions in understanding single pass object detection model, and the concept of anchor boxes.

 ### Notice:
 Python randomly throws indentation error.
-In case, the code is not working, please refer to the error report to fix the code.
+In case, the code is not working, please refer to the error report to reindent the code.